AlexKuchkov/qa-testing-checklists/README.md

-# 🧪 WordPress QA Checklists
+# 🧪 QA Checklists

-A comprehensive collection of **manual QA checklists** tailored for WordPress projects, including frontend, backend, and integrations.
+A comprehensive collection of **manual QA checklists** tailored for HTML/CSS, WordPress projects, including frontend, backend, and integrations.
 Ideal for QA engineers, developers, and agencies managing WordPress websites, WooCommerce stores, and Elementor-based pages.

 ---